Types of columns

 Decimal numbers are stored in the database exactly as specified.
 Floating point numbers store an extremely close approximation of the value.
 Why choose extremely close approximation when you can have the exact value?
 The answer is that you get different system performance.

 Use decimals when you need to provide reports that require very accurate calculations, or if you typically use queries that look for values that are equal or not equal to another value.

-Use floating point numbers when you store data that represents fractions or values that you will typically query comparing to another value using greater than or less than operators.
+Use floating point numbers when you store data that represents fractions or values that you'll typically query comparing to another value using greater than or less than operators.
 In most cases, the difference between decimal and float isn't noticeable.
 Unless you require the most accurate possible calculations, floating point numbers should work for you.

 Big Integers (or BigInt) are large numbers with a max value of 9,223,372,036,854,775,807.
-It is used to store very large numbers that exceed the capabilities of Whole Number and Decimal.
+It's used to store very large numbers that exceed the capabilities of Whole Number and Decimal.
 Some uses for this include storage of time stamp values and as unique IDs, as well as numbers larger than 100 billion.